piglovesyou/node-hole/README.md

 # Hole [![Build Status](https://travis-ci.org/piglovesyou/node-hole.svg?branch=master)](https://travis-ci.org/piglovesyou/node-hole)
-Async friendly, stream-based task consuming utility for large amounts of data in Node.js.
+Async friendly, stream-based task consuming utility for Node.js.

 # Concept
 After years, it has been more important to write less-state code for me and naturally it has become more data-driven/functional style.
 But that and async programming are not always a good match.
 On one hand when you process too many async tasks at once, `await Promise.all(promises100000)` for example, you'd end up with error messages such as `process out of memory`, `socket hang up`, `ETIMEDOUT` or `ECONNRESET`.
 On the other hand, it's not efficient at all when you process whole data one by one in sequence.
 Reactive Extensions might be a solution though, I didn't want to [tune timer functions](https://github.com/ReactiveX/RxJava/wiki/Backpressure#useful-operators-that-avoid-the-need-for-backpressure) for the problem; all I want is just to set **limit number of parallel execution** and finish a task at the best speed.